 Chapter 5: Website Speed Testing – Identify Performance Bottlenecks!

 Web traffic and search engine ranking is primarily a vanity metric for website performance.
 Important as they are, neither is more indicative of online business success than sales figures and conversion rates.
 Putting things into perspective, ecommerce websites with (almost) zero percent bounce rate, 15 percent conversion rates and 10,000 unique website visitors from low search engine rankings fare far better than high ranking sites enjoying 100,000 unique visits with only 0.01 percent conversion rate.

 The debate of conversion rate optimization can carry on for encyclopedic lengths, and implementing business best-practices on Frankensteinish websites can take tons of investments with efforts of patient execution spanning across months before any significant conversion rate improvement is yielded.

-Page speed in particular fills the void in enhancing marketability by improving website user experience to keep impatient online customers engaged and satisfied.
-A recent research report published by O’Rielly concludes improvements in website end-user experience by reducing page load time boost sales and conversion rates significantly.
+Page speed, in particular, fills the void in enhancing marketability by improving website user experience to keep impatient online customers engaged and satisfied.
+A recent research report published by O’Reilly concludes improvements in website end-user experience by reducing page load time boost sales and conversion rates significantly.
 The staggering statistics are as follows:

 These statistics only describe how page speed impacts business success in the competitive cyberspace.
 Complicated as it seems, slicing off large chunks of page load time from slow loading websites is a relatively low-hanging fruit IF speed optimization tactics are implemented in the right direction – that’s a huge IF when performance bottlenecks are unknown, too complex or simply too vast and diverse to identify.